DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Background

 \subsection{Adversarial Learning}

-AL is a subfield of machine learning that studies the robustness of trained models under adversarial settings.
+AL is a sub-field of machine learning (ML) that studies the robustness of trained models under adversarial settings.
 The problem stems from the underlying assumption that the training and the test data comes from the same source are consistent in their features.
-Studies have shown however that by introducing some small external noise or in this context what is commonly referred to as~\texttt{adversarial perturbations}, it is possible to craft adversarial samples and manipulate the output of machine learning models.
+Studies have shown however that by introducing some small external noise or in this context what is commonly referred to as~\texttt{adversarial perturbations}, it is possible to craft adversarial samples and manipulate the output of ML models.
 In other words, by carefully crafting small perturbations, one can push a test sample from the boundaries of one class to another.
-Moreover, due to the mathematical properties of the high-dimensional space that the classifier operates in, very small perturbations can be enough to push a sample to other classes.
+Due to the mathematical properties of the high-dimensional space that the classifier operates in, this modification can be very small.
 AL refers to the group of techniques that are used to perturb test samples to classifiers and force misclassification.
 While there are many different methods of crafting such perturbations, ideally they are desired to be minimal and not easily detectable.